LERCAutomation/DataBuffer-UserGuide/introduction/introduction.rst

 	The Data Buffer tool interface

 GIS layers available for use by the tool must be loaded in the GIS application and must also be defined in the configuration document.
-Once the process is complete the combined output layer is save in the selected location and a log file is generated which records the steps of performed.
-The process is discussed in this document in more detail in the section on :doc:`using the tool <../execute/execute>`.
+Once the process is complete the combined output layer is saved in the selected location and a log file is generated which records the steps performed.
+The process is discussed in this document in more detail in the section on :doc:`running the tool <../execute/execute>`.

 .. raw:: latex

    \newpage

 The details of how to process each GIS layer included is done via a configuration document written in XML.
 Using this document the user can configure all the parts of the process, for example:

 * The name of each input layer when loaded in the GIS workspace.
 * The columns to include from each input layer in the combined output layer.